Content Manager

 CTI Subscription

-To synchronize content from the CTI API, the Wazuh Indexer requires a valid subscription token.
-The subscription is managed through the REST API:
+To synchronize content from the CTI API, the Wazuh Indexer requires a valid CTI access token.
+The token is registered via the REST API:

-3. Without a valid subscription, sync operations return a Token not found error.
+- Without a registered token, sync operations return a

 See Subscription Management in the API Reference.